Canon Rebel vs SX420

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the Rebel has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Rebel was succeeded by the Canon XT.
+Both the Rebel and the SX420 have been discontinued, but can regularly be found used on eBay.
+The Rebel was replaced by the Canon XT, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon SX420 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon Rebel and the Canon SX420?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.